ColexDev/Aegae/README.md

 ## TODO
 - Finish refactoring code base
-- Allow the user to exit at ANY time by pressing 'q' (ALMOST DONE)
 - Allow the user to go back at any time by pressing 'h'
-- Finish the Reports section